-The winners of this year’s National Geographic Travel Photographer of the Year Contest have been announced.
-The photographs portraying nature and cities are simply jaw-dropping.
+The winning photos of the National Geographic Travel Photographer of the Year Contest 2016

 The Grand Prize Winner of the National Geographic Travel Photographer of the Year Contest 2016 is Anthony Lau, a photographer from Hong Kong, China, with Winter Horseman, a photo that features a horseman working in Inner Mongolia.